EPERLab/CLEW/docs/fichas/04_Demands.rst

    Demand_{crop_i} [ \frac{Mton}{year} ] = \frac{{per\ capita\ consumption_i\ x\  population}}{1x10^9}.

 These demands are the same in both scenarios.
+The information regarding the local production, the exports and imports is crucial in order to calculate the per capita consumption values.
+The latter data was obtained from the National Rice Corporation and Costa Rica's Foreign Trade Promoter.
+In the case of the local production, the data is from reports of the National Rice Corporation, National Federation of Oil Palm Growers, and the Executive Secretariat for Agricultural Sector Planning.

 .. figure::  parameters/Demand_crops.png
    :align:   center